MarvinMartin24/Lab1-NodeJs/lab-3-leveldb/README.md

-# Lab-2-TypeScript
+# Lab-3-Storage

 ## Overview

 Lab 3 is a lab to learn how to interact with [Leveldb](https://github.com/google/leveldb) .
-For the rest of the lab, to communicate with the Data Base use [Postman](https://www.getpostman.com/) .
+For the rest of the lab, to communicate with the Data Base by using [Postman](https://www.getpostman.com/) .

 ## Installation